Q. What is the Pine River Sports Association, Ltd? (PRSA)

 Q. May the PRSA facility be used for other purposes?

 A. Generally No. However, the facility has a Clubroom which is part of the structure, but separated from the range proper.
 This room is approximately 20″ x 30′ and has tables, chairs, environmental controls, a mini kitchen, rest room facilities and internet access.
 This room may be rented for small training classes, meetings or similar usage.
-Please use the Contact Us page or contact the Operations Manager for further information.
+Please use the Contact Us page for further information.

-Q. Can a person “visit” to see the facility for themselves?
+Q. May an individual “visit” to see the facility for themselves?

 A. This can be arranged, please contact us to make arrangements.
 Occasionally we hold an “open house” so the general public may visit for this purpose.
 Please visit our Calendar page to see if any are scheduled in the near future.
 On days or evenings, when functions are scheduled, anyone may stop in and visit.